“If there were rock-star equivalents in the classical music world, ace British violinist Anthony Marwood would be on the list"

 Another facet of Marwood’s career is genre-bending presentations, such as the Academy of St Martin in the Fields’ fully-staged production of Stravinsky’s “A Soldier’s Tale”, in which Marwood acted the role of the Soldier and played the violin part.
 He also enjoyed a successful collaboration with award-winning Indian classical dancer Mayuri Boonham.

-Born in London, Anthony Marwood studied with Emanuel Hurwitz at the Royal Academy of Music, David Takeno at the Guildhall School of Music, and took lessons from Sándor Végh and Daniel Phillips at IMS Prussia Cove.
+Born in London, Marwood studied with Emanuel Hurwitz at the Royal Academy of Music, David Takeno at the Guildhall School of Music, and took lessons from Sándor Végh and Daniel Phillips at IMS Prussia Cove.
 He was named Instrumentalist of the Year by the Royal Philharmonic Society in 2006 and was the violinist of the Florestan Trio for sixteen years.
 He is co-Artistic Director of the Peasmarsh Chamber Music Festival in East Sussex, performs annually at the Yellow Barn Festival in Vermont, and enjoys a close association with the Australian National Academy of Music in Melbourne.
-Marwood was appointed a Fellow of the Guildhall School of Music in 2013.
+Marwood was appointed a Fellow of the Guildhall School of Music in 2013 and was awarded an MBE in the Queen’s 2018 New Year Honours list.
 He plays a 1736 Carlo Bergonzi violin, kindly bought by a syndicate of purchasers.